Rurusetto/rurusetto/content/posts/tau/index.md

 ## Playfield dim

-This adjusts the background dim inside the playfield (Inside the ring)
+This adjusts the background dim inside the playfield (Inside the ring).

-*Basically putting it to a hundred makes it pitch black and putting it to 0 makes it go the same dim you have in osu!'s original settings*
+*Basically putting it to a hundred makes it pitch black and putting it to 0 makes it go the same dim you have in osu!'s original settings.*

 ## Beat Size